iamstupid/codeBase/OI/README.md

 OI
 ===

-Some short code I've use in OI. `hh.h` included.
+Some code I used in OI. `hh.h` included.